 What struck me about my conversation with Eddy is the sense of ownership he has for his river, the Mississippi.
 He explained to me how his film was an extension of this ownership:

 Rereading Mississippi Solo I learned more about my limited perspective and what is says about me and my place in society.
-Just like Twain’s Adventures of Huckleberry Finn, and like always, if you look deeper into the moving water we travel we discover there is always more to river trips than just the river trip.
+Just like Twain’s Adventures of Huckleberry Finn, and like always, if you look deeper into the waters you travel past you’ll discover there is always more to the river than just the river trip.

 Jeff Jackson is a professor at Algonquin College and a risk management consultant.
 Eddy—he insisted upon Jackson calling him Eddy—now lives in France and is a critically acclaimed author with several titles to his name.
-Check for screenings of Eddy’s film River to the Heart at www.rivertotheheart.com.
+More information can be found at Eddy’s website, www.eddyharris.com.